 Use Gray For Your Flooring

-Gray is becoming a popular color for flooring, and the muted choice in this living room gives the room a soft feeling and allows gray to be used throughout the space without being overwhelming.
+Gray is becoming a popular color for flooring, and the muted choice in this living room gives the space a soft feeling and allows gray to be used throughout the space without being overwhelming.
 Also featuring a mid-century modern Aniline Leather Lounge Chair.

 Make a Room Look Dreamy

 Sheer gray window panels give this mostly gray living room a romantic feel, and the patterned rug brings in just the right amount of modern.
 A modern lamp arches over providing ample light.
 Also featuring a “log” side table and a round glass-top coffee table.

 The gray wall is painted with a dimensional effect that is reflected in the two accent mirrors, giving the impression of a wider room.
-The orangy-brown wood gives this room a wonderful accent.
+The orangy-brown wood gives this interior a wonderful accent.

 Mixing textures allows you to use gray in most of your room design without it being too overwhelming.
 This living room is the perfect example with the paneled main wall, velvet couch, and plush rug, all in varying gray tones.

 Eliminate Overpowering and Stick To An Accent Wall

 A gray accent wall is a great way to integrate the color into your living room design.
 This wall, complete with built-ins, makes the wall functional as well as stylish.